KelvinJC/lix-lookup/README.md

 ## Implementation Overview

 #### Creating and Tracking Processes
-The main process creates an agent process called `StaffCacheRegister`, which is responsible for generating and tracking multiple agent processes to serve as memory caches.
+The main process creates an agent process called `StaffCacheRegister`, which is responsible for generating and tracking multiple agent processes that serve as memory caches.

 #### Streaming & Parallel Processing
 The main process streams rows of data from a file and spawns multiple asynchronous processes.
 Each process is responsible for: